The worst stock market crashes of all time

-The world has experienced several major stock market crashes as a result of mass panic and a lack of confidence in stock values – they are either a symptom of, or the trigger for, global financial instability.
-We take a look at some of the worst stock market crashes of all time and their impact on the global economy.
+The world has experienced several major stock market crashes as a result of mass panic and a lack of confidence in stock values.
+We take a look at some of the worst stock market crashes and their impact on the global economy.

 Stock market crashes are driven by investor panic as much as any underlying economic factor.
 When investors lose confidence, it can lead to significant sales on a stock exchange and a resultant drop in prices that can trigger a mass sell-off.
 The increase in the volume of trades also exacerbates the fall in prices.

 With the internationalisation of stock markets, and the emergence of electronic systems, crashes can now spread very quickly across the world, which can magnify the collapse of markets.